ferer00/SelfAssessment/Skills/Programming.md

   - serialization👂 heard
   - string parsing👂 heard
 - Process & style
-  - compiler👂 heard
+  - compiler🖐️ used
   - transpiler👂 heard
   - linter👂 heard
   - polyfill🖐️ used
-  - debugger🖐️ used
+  - debugger🎓 known
   - garbage collection🖐️ used
   - refactoring🖐️ used
   - code review🖐️ used